zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 You should now see the "Hello World" text we inserted above.

-Heroku gives you a default web url for simplicty while you are developing.
+Heroku gives you a default web URL for simplicity while you are developing.
 When you are ready to scale up and use Heroku for production you can add your own [Custom Domain](https://devcenter.heroku.com/articles/custom-domains).

 ## View the logs